OBJECTSEMANTICS/SmallSuiteGenerator/README.md

  repository: 'github://OBJECTSEMANTICS/SmallSuiteGenerator:master/src';
  load.
 ```
-To install the version that presents graphic results of the coverage's evolution, execute the following code:
+To install the version that presents graphic results of evolution coverage, execute the following code:

 ```Smalltalk
 Metacello new